phluid61/internet-drafts/file-scheme/draft.md

    = "file:////path/to/file.txt"
 ~~~~~~~~~~

-However that construct was never used in practice.
+However that construct was never used in practice, and in fact would
+have collided with the eventual encoding of UNC strings in URIs.

 __Exceptions__